 In addition to stepparent and non-relative adoption, the Cunzo & Bishop Ames Law Firm, PLLC can assist you with relative adoptions (when a minor is related to one of the adoptive parents within the third degree of consanguinity, such as an aunt/uncle or grandparent), same gender/sex adoptions, and adult adoptions..

 Our goal at the Cunzo & Bishop Ames Law Firm, PLLC is to help you create realistic expectations in your adoption case by educating you of the laws and the legal processes involved in the type of adoption you wish to establish.
 We are committed to assisting you, and will make this process as easy and efficient and affordable as possible.

 Contact the Cunzo & Bishop Ames Law Firm, PLLC Today!

-We invite you to contact the Cunzo & Bishop Ames Law Firm, PLLC at 772-409-4353, or e-mail us, for a confidential phone or office consultation regarding your family law matter.
-Our business hours are Monday through Thursday from 8:30 a.m. until 5 p.m. and Fridays from 8:30 a.m. until 12:00 p.m.
+We invite you to contact the Cunzo & Bishop Ames Law Firm, PLLC at 772-409-4353, or contact us, for a confidential phone or office consultation regarding your family law matter.
+Our business hours are Monday through Friday 8:30 a.m. to 5:00 p.m.
 We represent clients throughout the Treasure Coast.
 In addition to full representation, we offer limited scope appearances on an hourly basis.
 Discounted pricing is also available for law enforcement, veterans, and members of the military.
 Visa, MasterCard, and Discover credit cards are accepted, as are personal checks, money orders and cashier checks.